CVE-2026-6747: Vulnerability in Mozilla Firefox

 Mitigation Recommendations

-Mozilla has released official fixes for this vulnerability in Firefox 150 and Firefox ESR 140.10.
-Users and administrators should update affected Firefox installations to these versions or later to remediate the issue.
-Since this is not a cloud service, remediation depends on applying the vendor's official patches.
-Patch status is confirmed by Mozilla advisories.
-No additional mitigation steps are indicated beyond updating to the fixed versions.
+Mozilla has released official fixes for this vulnerability in Firefox 150, Firefox ESR 140.10, Thunderbird 150, and Thunderbird ESR 140.10.
+Users and administrators should update to these versions or later to remediate the issue.
+Since this is not a cloud service, remediation depends on applying these updates.
+Patch status is confirmed by the vendor advisories.
+No additional mitigation actions are indicated beyond applying the official updates.

 Technical Details